-FUNCTION Bit DESCRIPTION PSIO_L 10 Power State Indicate level 0.
-When this signal is asserted (active Low) the processor is in a low enough power state for the ISL62773 to take action to boost efficiency by dropping phases.
+FUNCTION BIT DESCRIPTION PSIO_L 10 Power State Indicate level 0.
+When this signal is asserted (active Low) the processor is in a low enough power state for the ISL6277 to take action to boost efficiency by dropping phases and entering 1-Phase DE.
 PSI1_L 20 Power State Indicate level 1.
-When this signal is asserted (active Low) the processor is in a low enough power state for the ISL62773 to take additional action to boost efficiency beyond that taken with PSIO_L asserted.
+When this signal is asserted (active Low) the processor is in a low enough power state for the ISL6277 to take action to boost efficiency by dropping phases and entering 1-Phase DE.
 TFN 21 Telemetry Functionality.
 This is an active high signal that allows the processor to control the telemetry functionality of the VR.